TashreeqAdams/CDV01_Career_Goals_Reflection_TASADA25144_PTO2503_Group_A-Tashreeq-Adams_CDV01/README.md

 2. **Long-term Goals** (3-5 years and beyond):

-   - Outline your long-term career aspirations.

-     Year 3: In year 3 I aim to be in a junior software developer position or a support developer position in my current company or a new company.
+   - Year 3: In year 3 I aim to be in a junior software developer position or a support developer position in my current company or a new company.
-     Year 4: In year 4 I aim to have built up the revelavant experience to work remotely for an international company as developer or support.
+   - Year 4: In year 4 I aim to have built up the revelavant experience to work remotely for an international company as developer or support.
 I would also like to study further at this point towards becoming a senior developer.
-     Year 5: In year 5 I aim on being a senior developer working for a tech company and have established my own web solutions company.
+   - Year 5: In year 5 I aim on being a senior developer working for a tech company and have established my own web solutions company.
 At this point I want to be working for a company, running my own front end company doing websites etc. and freelancing at my own capacity.

-   - Describe how these align with your interests and skills:

    My goals from year 3 - 5 are carefully adapted step by step aand are aligned with my core values being the organisational values of integrity, innovation, quality, and excellence, as well as the interpersonal values of respect, teamwork, empathy, and inclusivity.

    Year 3: In year 3 I aim to be in a junior software developer position or a support developer position in my current company or a new company.

    Quality - In the beginning of my career as a junior software dev or support dev I will be focsing on the fundamentals and learning best practices to ensure the utomst quality.
    Teamwork and respect - As a junior I will have the opportunity to learn from seniors and collaborate, in which respect and teamwork will be fundamental to delivering products to clients.
    Inclusivity and Empathy - Communication and hoding the values of team members high, will be integral to growth at the start of my career.

    Year 4: In year 4 I aim to have built up the revelavant experience to work remotely for an international company as developer or support.
 I would also like to study further at this point towards becoming a senior developer.

    Innovation and Excellence - Working for an international company will ensure I am able to learn and implement global standards and practices.
    Respect and Empathy - Working remotely will require clear communaaaction and sympathy towards various cultures.
    Integrity and Quality - Working remotely requires one to hold themself accountable for delivering quality work independently.
    Inclusivity - As I study further and work in more diverse teams I will be challenged to learn and view different perspecrtives and values.

    Year 5: In year 5 I aim on being a senior developer working for a tech company and have established my own web solutions company.
 At this point I want to be working for a company, running my own front end company doing websites etc. and freelancing at my own capacity.

    Excellence and Innovation - Once I have learned global standards and studied further I will be groomed to produce the highest standard of software development.
    Integrity - Running my own company will require that I operate ethically, have clear open communication with clients and provide high quality products.
    Teamwork and Respect - A clear vision aand mission will be integral whether working with international clients, or my team as an SME, initially.
    Inclusivity and Empathy - Once I own my company I will have the power to recruite various people from various backgrounds and work with clients from all walks of life.

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

-   - Detail specific actions or steps needed to achieve each short-term goal:
    - Set aaside 6-8 hours per week to complete courseware and submit challenges.
    - Attend all classes once a week.
    - Ensure that all submissions are uploaded before cut off time.
    - Engage with my coach and peer during classes to cover all blindspots and possible misunderstandings.

-   - Include any resources or support required:
+   The resources and support required is as follows:

    - All courseware (Career starter software development) to be provided, is required.
    - Clear concise communication from programme co-ordinators.